Mohit-Vaswani/typescript-basics/README.md

     // Using the type alias
     let distance = calculateDistance({ x: 0, y: 0 }, { x: 3, y: 4 });

+# Union and Intersection Types

+- Union Types: A union type allows a variable to have multiple types.
+It's like saying the value could be one thing or another.

+- Intersection Types: An intersection type combines multiple types into one.
+It's like saying the value should have properties of all the combined types.

+        // Union Type
+        let username: string | number;
+        username = "Alice"; // Valid
+        username = 123;      // Valid
+        // username = true;   // Invalid, as it's not a string or a number

+        // Intersection Type
+        type Car = {
+            brand: string;
+            model: string;
+        };

+        type ElectricCar = {
+            batteryLife: number;
+        };

+        type ElectricCarWithBrand = Car & ElectricCar;

+        let myCar: ElectricCarWithBrand = {
+            brand: "Tesla",
+            model: "Model 3",
+            batteryLife: 300,
+        };

+When to Use:

+- Union Types: When a variable can have more than one type, and you want to express that flexibility.

+- Intersection Types: When you want an object to have properties from multiple types, creating a new type with the combined properties.